Never Die Alone: Plot

 Paul listens to the last tape; David leaves Juanita, but she soon returns, addicted and begging for help.
 He agrees to help her, providing her a drug fix in exchange for rough, demeaning sex.
 The humiliation and disgrace shatter her dreams and causes her severe emotional distress, thus making her addictions even stronger.
 After a while, she demands that he pay for her entrance to rehabilitation or else she'll call the police.
 Enraged, David decides to do the same thing he did to Edna: mix her heroin with car battery acid, resulting in both dying in fatal seizures.
 Through a flashback, it is revealed that David is the biological father of Mike, who is also Edna's child, and that David brutally hit him before poisoning Edna (which explains the scar on his face).
 The tape ends with David speculating on how his return to the East Coast will bring about his redemption with Moon and tie the loose end with Edna's child, who he is completely unaware of as Mike in their second encounter.

 Paul is found by Moon's henchmen, who hold him at gunpoint, but Mike arrives just in time and kills them.
 Paul tells Mike that King is his father, which greatly haunts the latter.
-As the police converge on the scene, the two make good their escape as Paul flees on foot and Michael takes David's car.
+As the police converge on the scene, Paul urges Mike to escape with King's car and reveals there is a 3 million dollar worth of drug money in the trunk before the two of them runs away from the scene.
 It is revealed that Mike has a son of his own.
 Shortly afterward, Paul writes a story based on that night, titled "Never Die Alone," which is turned down by a publishing magazine as the agent believes it to be a fictionalized story.

 David was cremated soon after.
 His narration focuses on the end of his life and how fate had such a powerful effect on not only his life but also on the lives of Paul, Mike, Edna, Juanita, Moon, and everyone else.
 Meanwhile, Mike drives through a tunnel and escapes without capture as David closes his narration with "I wonder what lies ahead for me on the other side".